CactusEggs/CactusEggs/README.md

 <p align="center">
   I do not mind c+h!
 <p align="center">
-  If you are under 16 please do not interact with me /nm
+  If you are under 16 please do not interact with me.